 All applicants must appear in person in the Security Operations Office located in Room 848B at 360 Adams Street (or other Unified Court System facility) to submit the application.
 At that time, the applicant must exhibit to court staff two forms of photo ID (valid passport, driver's license, other government-issued or employer-issued photo ID) to verify the applicant's identity.

 The applicant must pay a nonrefundable fee of $50.00 at the time of application.
 Acceptable forms of payment are a $50.00 Payment - by check or money order (payable to NYS Office of Court Administration ) - or - credit card (Visa, MasterCard, or American Express).

 If the applicant is licensed to carry a firearm, a copy of the firearm permit must be attached to the application.
 If the applicant may carry a firearm because they are a police or peace officer, a copy of the employer ID indicating said status must be attached.

 Upon submission of the above, the application will be processed by the Office of Court Administration.
 When the card is ready, it must be picked up by the applicant in person to where the original application was submitted (for example, if the application was submitted to the Security Operations Office at 360 Adams Street, it must be picked up at 360 Adams Street) and will be released only after verification of the requesting person's identity by means of a photo ID.

-An attorney carrying his/her valid Secure Pass will, upon showing it to a Court Officer, be allowed to enter the facilities of the court without passing through the metal detectors.
-If the attorney forgets to bring the Pass, he/she will be required to go through the security post.
+An attorney carrying their valid Secure Pass will, upon showing it to a Court Officer, be allowed to enter the facilities of the court without passing through the metal detectors.
+If the attorney forgets to bring the Pass, they will be required to go through the security post.
 Officers will not be able to accept an explanation that the attorney is the holder of a pass but simply forgot to bring it.